AB-Normals/Lux-AI-challenge/README.md

 I prepared some bash scripts that can be used for Python bots, please make your modification for other languages

-Inside the `bots` folder each bot has its own forder with the name of the Bot itself.
+Inside the `bots` folder each bot has its own folder with the name of the Bot itself.

 ---
 ## Testing the BOT